sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982070 - Door Kokba Hostel.md

 ```
   0: 0x002D [0x48] [System] [9694*]:
-    → "You can now begin the process of setting options and creating a password.\u007F1\u0000\u0007"
+    → "You can now begin the process of setting options and creating a password."
   1: 0x0030 [0x23] WAIT_FOR_DIALOG_INTERACTION
   2: 0x0031 [0x48] [System] [9702*]:
-    → "You have the option of selecting your attendants...\u007F1\u0000\u0007"
+    → "You have the option of selecting your attendants..."
   3: 0x0034 [0x23] WAIT_FOR_DIALOG_INTERACTION
   4: 0x0035 [0x06] Work_Zone[1] = 0
   5: 0x0038 [0x40] SET_BIT_WORK_RANGE(start_bit=16*, end_bit=31*, target=Work_Zone[1], source=1*)